CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 using the ND extended community in BGP updates.

-To show the EVPN arp-cache that gets populated by the neighbor table and see if the IPv6-MAC entry belongs to a router, run either the NCLU `net show evpn arp-cache vni <vni> ip <address>` command or the vtysh`  show evpn arp-cache vni <vni> ip <address> ` command.
-For example:
+To show the EVPN arp-cache that gets populated by the neighbor table and see if the IPv6-MAC entry belongs to a router, run this command:

     cumulus@switch:mgmt-vrf:~$ net show evpn arp-cache vni 101 ip fe80::202:ff:fe00:11
     IP: fe80::202:ff:fe00:11